pttry/pttdatahaku/README.md

 ```

 This database is still empty.
 Database lists store queries.
 A query is a
-set of information that is required to import a dataset.
-To add a query,
+set of information that is required to import a data set.
+To add a
-you need the url of the data set,the query itself and a call.
-Query and
+query, you need the url of the data set, the query itself and a call.
-url are the objects that are also the arguments for the
+Query and url are the objects that are also the arguments to the
 `ptt_get_statfi`-function.
 The third element, the call, is the
 expression to use `ptt_get_statfi`-function itself.
 The call may also
 contain further operations as `ptt_get_statfi` cannot possibly handle